lazypomelo/plotlyjs/README.md

 R wrapper for javascript version of [plotly](https://plot.ly/javascript/) graphing library.
 Suitable for fast generation of reports that contain many graphs (even hundreds).

 Only basic graph types are handled:
+- Time series graphs,
 - Line graphs,
-- Time series graphs,
 - Bar graphs,
-- Bubble graphs
+- Bubble graphs.

-Reports are stored in a self-contained HTML file that needs to be opened externally in a browser.
+Generated reports are stored in a self-contained HTML file that needs to be opened externally in a browser.

 ## Installation
 ```js